seanhagen/workernator/docs/design.md

 ## Details

 ### Library

+    Worker library with methods to start/stop/query status and get the output of a job.
+    Library should be able to stream the output of a running job.
+        Output should be from start of process execution.
+        Multiple concurrent clients should be supported.
+    Add resource control for CPU, Memory and Disk IO per job using cgroups.
+    Add resource isolation for using PID, mount, and networking namespaces.

 Right off the bat: this isn't meant to be a generic job-running library.
 If that was what was needed, we could use something like Faktory to host a job